 Method 2: CheckDisk (CHKDSK)

-CheckDisk is a repair tool available using Command Prompt that’s able to repair logical and physical hard drive-related errors, including if your disk is corrupted and unreadable.
+CheckDisk is a repair tool available using Command Prompt that’s able to repair logical and physical hard drive-related errors, including if the disk structure is corrupted and unreadable in Windows 11.
+It doesn’t work on RAW disks, with one exception.
+If the volume is formatted with NTFS and the problem is a corrupted boot sector, CHKDSK may be able to restore it from a backup sector, if one is intact.

 Here’s how you run CheckDisk: